 A study of analyzing, classifying, and recording business transactions in a manual and computerized environment.
 Emphasis on understanding the complete accounting cycle and preparing financial statements, bank reconciliations and payroll.
-Course will include computer applications.
-Recommended prerequisite: BCIS1305 or equivalent.
 48 lecture hours.

 ACNT 1311 - INTRODUCTION TO COMPUTERIZED ACCOUNTING (3 credit hours)